-- If it’s after dark and you need to run your genie to cook tea, say to use your microwave go and talk to your neighbours and let them you are going to run it for a short time only, then they know when the noise will cease and won’t be so anxious that the genie is going to run for hours.
-But don’t run it at all after 8pm.
+- If you need to use your genie after 6pm for some reason go and talk to your neighbours and let them you are going to run it for a short time only, then they know when the noise will cease and won’t be so anxious that the genie is going to run for hours.

 - It is advisable to have a quiet generator like a Honda or Yamaha.
 There are new ones coming onto the market all the time so look at the specs and compare the noise levels and choose a quiet one.

 - Keep in mind that in Qld generators are not allowed to be used in national parks.
 Check each state’s regulation on this.
 Of course obey any other signs stating if and when generators can be used.

 - Another thing we have found to be as annoying if not more annoying than some one running their generator near you is running their car to charge batteries for hours with the exhaust pointing at someone’s campsite.
 If you should need to run you vehicle for this reason do the right thing and point the rear of the vehicle away from people.